MAPF-Competition/web_resource/landing_page.md

 problem instances will be open-sourced after the competition ends.
 This allows others to build on your success and make further advancements.

-Participating in the competition is a great way to showcase your skills against the best in the world; **fame, glory and prizes** are all up for grabs!
-You can also make a tangible impact in the **research community**, by contributing to the establishment of new benchmarks and the creation of new algorithmic baselines.
-Moreover, your involvement will help raise awareness about an important problem area and help foster the growth of the community.

 Our robots need you, [sign up](./submission) today! 🚀